danielmackay/dotnet-ef-sandbox/README.md

-# dotnet-ef7-sandbox
+# Entity Framework Sandbox

-The .NET EF Sandbox is a CLI project template that allows you to quickly spin up a functioning project running on the latest Entity Framework with a real database and real data.
+The Entity Framework Sandbox is a CLI project template that allows you to quickly spin up a functioning project running on the latest version of EF with a real database and real data.

 This can be useful in the following scenario: